U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at CUNY--York College is 19:1, and the school has 18.6 percent of its classes with fewer than 20 students.
-The most popular majors at CUNY--York College include: Business Administration and Management, General; Psychology, General; Accounting; Social Work; and Public Health Education and Promotion.
-The average freshman retention rate, an indicator of student satisfaction, is 73.8 percent.
+The student-faculty ratio at CUNY--York College is 19:1, and the school has 12.4 percent of its classes with fewer than 20 students.
+The most popular majors at CUNY--York College include: Business Administration and Management, General; Psychology, General; Public Health Education and Promotion; Social Sciences, General; and Social Work.
+The average freshman retention rate, an indicator of student satisfaction, is 75.8 percent.

 |Student gender distribution|